Vijayanth-Reddy-K/Simpletask-Modifications/Notes on Simpletask and Lua.md

 The first list can be acceessed even by `f.lists.Test`.
 But because the second list starts with a "@", `f.lists.@Understanding` throws an error, while the explicit key declaration `f.lists["@Understand"]` still works.
 And if a task does not belong to the "@Test" list, `f.lists.Test` will have a value `false`.

+One could argue that it would be simpler to store the lists as a series of _values_ in the `f.lists` table, and hence available for access by simply  using `f.lists(1)`, `f.lists(2)` and so on.
+But the present method makes checking for whether or not a task has a particular key simpler.
+The return value is a boolean directly.
+Thus, filtering is easier, although grouping functions that require the name of the list or tag are slightly more complex.
+There is also a positive side effect.
+By storing the lists as keys, duplicate keys are eliminated.
+A task such as `Test dup. @A @A` will only have `A` as a list.

 Similarly for tags.
 Thus, you can filter for tasks of a particular list (or tag) by using:

 ```lua